Downtown Burbank Intersection Partially Closed By Water Main Break

 Crews from Burbank’s water company worked Monday to repair a water main break that flooded the intersection of Magnolia Boulevard and First Street Sunday night.

 The flooding was first observed by police officers at about 8 p.m., Sgt.
 Chris Canales said.
-The officers shut down the intersection and notified the city’s water company and Public Works.
+The officers shut down the intersection and notified officials with the city’s water company and Public Works.

 The flood of water appeared to damage the concrete and pavement before it could be shut off.